 Roles, permissions, and entitlements are defined at the root of the platform.
 Roles are assigned to users, and these user roles include a

 scope property to grant the user permissions corresponding to the role.
 For example, a role of Identity Admin contains permissions allowing the subject to read and edit user data.
 When this role is assigned to a user, it can be assigned with the scope property that identifies a population or an environment to which the permissions apply.

-Note: Application permissions are described using scopes rather than roles.
+Self-service application permissions are described using scopes rather than roles.
 Scopes are more narrowly defined roles in that a scope cannot cross an environment boundary, and it is restricted to a specific task.
 For example, the

 p1:read:user scope grants permission to read the user resource’s data only; it does not grant permission to read another user’s data or perform create, update, or delete operations on user resources.

 The license resource identifies the organization that owns the license, the licensing package type, and the expiration date for the license.

 Active identity counts use authentication and password-evaluation user events to determine whether an identity is active within a specified sampling period.
 Total identity counts provide the number of unique identities associated with a specified environment per day.

 You can experience latency when creating resources across services in the PingOne for Customers multi-region architecture, where the newly created resource has not propagated through the system to allow for the successful completion of a follow-up request.
 For example, if you create a resource with one internal service, it is possible that other internal services might not be aware of that new resource in time for your code’s next step.
 An immediate call to the second resource can fail.
 Given this potential for latency, all applications should be written to retry the request.